 Match Your Entire Home with Nostalgic Warehouse™ Finishes

 To many, the finish on their hardware is as important as the design.
-We agree.
-And, this is the reason we spend so much time and effort to achieve beautiful, flawless finishes on our products.
+This is the reason we spend so much time and effort to achieve beautiful, flawless finishes on our products.

 The foundation of our finishes is forged brass.
-Forging creates a product without: defects, pits, holes, etc. Forging also provides excellent detail, something very important with our intricate designs.
-The cast brass process used by many manufacturers is cheaper, but it cannot match the beautiful results produced by our forging experts.
+Forging creates a product without defects, pits, holes, etc. It also provides excellent detail, which is very important to our intricate designs.
+The cast brass process used by many manufacturers cannot match the beautiful results produced by forging experts.

 Living and Lacquered Finishes

 When choosing a finish, the basic question is whether you want your finish to change with use and time.
 Unlacquered brass achieves a beautiful, warm patina over time.
 Otherwise, if you want your brass hardware to remain new-looking, it must be lacquered after polishing.

 Antique Brass (AB)